andventuree/InterviewPrep/readme.md

 As arrays are passed by reference, calling this helper in your code will mutate the given array and give you the desired effect.
 ES6 destructuring array isn't quite the same.

+4. How to compare objects

+5. How to print out all properties of an obj